The tool may be "free," but the hidden costs add up. Here's how.

 Relevance of the data.

 Is the data relevant to the problems you’re looking to solve?
 Is it reliable?
 Relevance depends on whether the data received helps answer the question at hand.
 It also depends on timeliness — by the time you get the data, is it still useful for answering your question.
+Analytics tools that don't provide real-time data become immediately less relevant.

 Reliability of the data.

-The metrics provided by a given analytics tool can have a strong-yet-subtle effect on the quality of data because metrics have built-in assumptions that frame your understanding.
+The metrics provided by a given analytics tool have a strong-yet-subtle effect on the quality of data because metrics have built-in assumptions that frame your understanding.
 Let’s unpack this.

 » What you see is all there is.

-In Daniel Kahneman’s book Thinking Fast and Slow, Kahneman shares research that supports the idea that people make decisions using only the information available to them — without considering what’s not explicitly known.
+In Daniel Kahneman’s book Thinking Fast and Slow, Kahneman shares research that supports the idea that people make decisions using only the basic information available to them — without considering what’s not explicitly known.
 “What you see is all there is” or “WYSIATI” is a way to remember this source of overconfidence in behavior.
 As it applies to web analytics, the tendency is to focus on what you know.
 In that way, the data that analytics tools present becomes authoritative — the singular basis for decisions — and can lead to “jumping to conclusions” without looking for gaps in your information.

 » Framing effects.